michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 A “pyenv” plugin to manage Python virtual environments for your projects.

-It extends the command set of 'pyenv' for Windows by commands, which empowers  you to clear, quickly and efficiently manage a lot of python virtual environments foe each of your Python projects.
+It extends the command set of 'pyenv' for Windows by commands, which empowers  you to clear, quickly and efficiently manage a lot of python virtual environments for each of your Python projects.

 For first, use the instructions on the <a href="https://github.com/pyenv-win/pyenv-win/" rel="noopener noreferrer" target="_blank">'pyenv' for Windows home page on GitHub</a> to completely install and configure 'pyenv'.